Docs/Getting started/Introduction

 Build your first rule

 Go to Dayparting in the sidebar and click Create rule.
-Type what you want in the AI rule builder — for example: "Pause all campaigns midnight to 6am on weekdays."
+Type what you want in the AI rule builder.
+For example: "Pause all campaigns midnight to 6am on weekdays."
 Off Hours configures the rule and shows you a plain-English summary to confirm before anything goes live.

 4